Woodrow Wyatt: Journalism and The Tote: 1970–1997

 During this period his News of the World column, 'The Voice of Reason', was regularly attacked by Thatcher's political opponents.
 His column reached an audience of approximately seventeen million readers.
 During this time he was vocal in opposing sanctions against apartheid South Africa, writing that Nelson Mandela and the ANC were trying to establish "a communist-style black dictatorship".
 Wyatt visited South Africa in 1986 and during a visit to a game reserve he saw black and white children playing together, leading him to remark: "They are comrades.
 Oh, if the rest of South Africa could be like that".
 He also interviewed President Botha and put to him that he should unban the ANC.

 He was knighted in 1983 and was created a life peer on 3 February 1987 with the title Baron Wyatt of Weeford, of Weeford in the County of Staffordshire.
 The Wyatt family had lived at Weeford in the seventeenth century.
+Having long since parted from the Labour Party, he sat on the crossbenches.

 His autobiography, Confessions of an Optimist, was published in 1985.

 In the mid-1980s he played a key role as Rupert Murdoch's fixer in brokering negotiations with the electricians' union, aiding News International to move to Wapping.
 He set up a newspaper and printing business with his third wife, which soon failed.
 On 31 August 1986 the Press Council censured Wyatt for an article he wrote in his "Voice of Reason" column.
 Wyatt said that although Britain's Asian and black population were "generally well behaved", a substantial part of the latter were "lawless, drug-taking, violent and unemployable".

 After Thatcher's fall in 1990, Wyatt supported John Major.
 However, he temporarily dropped his support for Major after he sacked his Chancellor, Norman Lamont, in 1993.
 Wyatt helped Lamont write his resignation speech.

 In 2000, the journalist Petronella Wyatt, his daughter by his fourth marriage, published a book entitled Father, Dear Father: Life with Woodrow Wyatt.